masterzorgon/solana-frontend-development-course/README.md

 # A Solana Development Track by The Blockchain Collaborative at Baylor University

 This repository is designed to help beginner web3 programmers find their legs developing on the Solana network.
-This track is specifically designed for front-end development, with a lot of emphasis on
+Thus far, this track is catered torwards front-end development with emphasis on:

 - Next.js
 - Tailwind.CSS